 I personally would work with a goalkeeper for one hour a week at Foundation phase (U5-U11), two hours a week Youth Development phase (U12-U16).
 Then at Scholarship to Pro level, dedicate at least an hour a day to specific goalkeeper work.
 After all, it is now their job.

-⇒ You state that players need to love what they are doing.
-What training drill or exercise did you enjoy most as a player?
+?
+You state that players need to love what they are doing.
+What goalkeeper training, drill or exercise did you enjoy most as a player?

 Playing games.
-Because t’s the most variable and most unpredictable type of session and undoubtedly where I made my best saves.
+Because it’s the most variable and most unpredictable type of session and undoubtedly where I made my best saves.

 My coaches did not give great detail, so I never felt like I was sure of what was required of me.
 But socially they were very likeable and got everyone onside – they made you feel like you were a part of something.
 However with that social side, came the demand for hard work.

 ?
 As a young player, were you very disciplined in terms of diet and generally leading a responsible and healthy lifestyle?